The Seminole Camp

 Keeping Seminole Heritage

-You'll be greeted at The Seminole Camp with a traditional Che-han-tah-mo?
+You'll be greeted at the new Seminole Family Camp with a traditional Che-han-tah-mo?
 (How are you?) and a welcome to the Ee-toh-lit-kee (Seminole Family Camp) and the Cheekee-chobee (Big Chickee) Performance Stage.
 Thank you to the Seminole Tribe of Florida for their generous contribution to construct a much larger Seminole Family Camp now located near the Craft Square.

 In 1771, John Stuart, an agent of the British Government, was the first to use the term in writing, when he referred to the Creeks of East Florida as Seminoles.
 Soon, the name was used to indicate all of Florida's Native American people.

 Today, an estimated 2,700 Seminole and Miccosukee people live in Florida.
 The Seminole Tribe of Florida has about 2,200 members, and the Miccosukee Tribe of Florida Indians has about 500 members.
 Some still build chickees and wear patchwork clothing derived from traditional styles.

 At the Florida Folk Festival, you"ll see wonderful examples of traditional Seminole crafts, including: